-G.Slaterhasgiven a theoryregarding the origin ofcaste.
-His theorycombines both functional and racial origins: "The originof caste has partly in occupational, partly in racial differences."
+G.Slaterhasgiven a theoryregarding the origin of caste.
+His theorycombines both furthional and racial origins: "The originof caste has partly in occupational, partly in racial differences."
 His view is that caste existed in India even before the Aryan invasion.
-It arose as a result of occupations becoming hereditary and marriages being arranged byparents within the society of the common craft become sexualmaturity is early and trade secrets were thus preserved.
+It arose as a result of occupations becoming hered 33 y and marriages being arranged byparents within the society of the common craft become sexualmaturity early and trade secrets were thus preserved.
 As a result of magic and religious ceremonies also, exclusive occupational groups were built up, marriage outside which became prejudicial and contrary to practice.
-The Aryan invasion had the effect of strengthening a tendency to a scale of social precedence.
+The Aryan invasion hadthe effectofstrengthening a tendencytoassociated if ference of caste with a difference of colour and of strengthening also a tendency for castes to be placed in a scale of social precedence.

 N.K.
-Dutt also takes a similar view to that of Slater in explaining the origin of caste.
-He also subscribes to the view that even before the Aryan invasion, caste system existed in India.In pre-Aryan India, occupational classes were endogamous on account of occupational prejudice and preservation of trade secrets and in such situation, they emerged as castes.
+Dutt also takes a similar view to that of Slater in explaining the rigin of caste.
+He also subscribes to the view that even before the Aryan invasion, caste system existed in India.
+In pre-Aryan India, occupational classes were endogamous on account of occupational prejudice and preservation of trade secrets and in such situation, they emerged as castes.